nisenchris/kika-disney-pcp/README.md

-# Kika Disney PCP
+# LaunchDarkly Feature Flag Coordination Demo

-A JHipster-based chat application demonstrating LaunchDarkly feature flags with context-based targeting patterns.
+A demo application showcasing how to coordinate LaunchDarkly feature flags between frontend and backend systems while maintaining complete data separation.

 ## 🎯 Overview

-This is a proof-of-concept application showcasing how LaunchDarkly feature flags can coordinate between frontend and backend using conversation IDs as context keys.
-The application demonstrates tier-based feature rollout without requiring the backend to know user details.
+This application demonstrates a powerful pattern: **frontend and backend systems coordinating features through LaunchDarkly flags without sharing user data.**

+**Key Concept:** The frontend evaluates a user-based flag to generate a tier-prefixed conversation ID (e.g., `premium_conv_abc123`).
+The backend receives only this ID via HTTP header and evaluates its own flag based on the ID pattern - never seeing the user's email or personal information.

 ## 🚀 Quick Start